Pleiades-Spiri/spiri_go/README.md

 # SpiriGo

 SpiriGo is a ROS package for performing autonomous flights with a MAVLink UAV.
+It is built upon [`mavros`](http://wiki.ros.org/mavros) and [ArduPilot](https://github.com/diydrones/ardupilot).

 ## Installation and Usage